Watch the video above and talk about it with your group or mentor. Learn more.

+- The importance of assessment.
 Helping a group of people to pursue God together requires that you evaluate and discern what the group needs to hear and what steps they need to take.
-This involves thinking and praying about the group as a whole to figure out how to help it move forward.

 1 Corinthians 3:1-3 When I was with you I couldn’t talk to you as I would to spiritual people.
 I had to talk as though you belonged to this world or as though you were infants in Christ.
 I had to feed you with milk, not with solid food, because you weren’t ready for anything stronger.
 And you still aren’t ready, for you are still controlled by your sinful nature.
 You are jealous of one another and quarrel with each other.